Markov Decision Processes under External Temporal Processes: Introduction

-As another example, consider a navigation problem in which an agent has control of a robot and needs to travel from one point to another.
-While the agent can learn to do this task in ideal conditions, the optimal actions taken by the agent might depend on external conditions such as rain, sudden traffic changes, or human movement patterns.
+As another example, consider a navigation problem in which an agent has control of a robot and must travel from one point to another.
+Although the agent can learn to perform this task under ideal conditions, the optimal actions taken by the agent might depend on external conditions, such as rain, sudden traffic changes, or human movement patterns.
 Hence, while an agent can learn to achieve goals in an ideal environment, it cannot be oblivious to external changes that influence the environment dynamics differently.

-In the literature, non-stationarity settings in RL have been studied, albeit considering only very special cases, mostly providing practical solutions.
-Some model non-stationarity as piece-wise stationarity~\citep{Padakandla2020RLForNonStationaryEnvironments, Alegre2021MinimumDelayAdaptationInNonStationaryRL, Hadoux2014SolvingHiddenSemiMarkovModeMDPs}, in which the environment remains unchanged except during a select few time steps called change points, during which it can change arbitrarily.
-Few works consider drifting environments wherein the transition and reward functions can vary at any time step while satisfying some constraints to make the problem tractable~\citep{Lecarpentier2019NonStationaryMDPsAWorstCaseApproachUsingModelBasedRL, CheungRLForNonStationaryMDPsTheBlessingOfMoreOptimism}. \cite{Hallak2015ContextualMDPs} study Contextual MDPs, in which the environment dynamics change based on externally specified ``contexts'' that are episodic and possibly unknown chosen from among a finite set of known values. \cite{Tennenholtz2023RLwithHistoryDependentDynamicContexts} extend this setting to handle dynamic contexts that are known to the agent, change at each time step, and influence the state transition distribution.
-However, their contexts are not exogenous and come from a finite set of possible vectors.
+In the literature, nonstationarity in RL settings has been studied by considering many special cases, mostly providing practical solutions.
+Some works model nonstationarity as piece-wise stationarity~\citep{Alegre:2021:MinimumDelayAdaptationInNonStationaryRL,Hadoux:2014:SolvingHiddenSemiMarkovModeMDPs,Li:2025:TestingStationarityAndChangePointDetectionInRL}, while a few consider drifting environments~\citep{Lecarpentier:2019:NonStationaryMDPsAWorstCaseApproachUsingModelBasedRL,Cheung:2020:RLForNonStationaryMDPsTheBlessingOfMoreOptimism}. \citet{Hallak:2015:ContextualMDPs} study Contextual MDPs, in which the environment dynamics change based on externally specified ``contexts'' that are episodic and possibly unknown chosen from among a finite set of known values. \citet{Tennenholtz:2023:RLwithHistoryDependentDynamicContexts} extend this setting to handle dynamic contexts that are known to the agent, change at each time step, and influence the state transition distribution.
+However, their contexts are not exogenous and originate from a finite set of possible vectors.

-In contrast to the above existing literature, we study this problem in a general setting, where a Markov Decision Process is perturbed by an external discrete-time temporal process.
-This external process affects the dynamics of the MDP in a non-Markovian fashion, resulting in a non-stationary problem.
-This process, being exogenous to the decision process, does not depend on the state of the environment under consideration or the actions of the agent.
-In this paper, we study conditions that the exogenous process has to satisfy, along with its effect on the MDP, such that almost optimal solutions exist that are tractable in some sense.
-We formulate the variants of standard reinforcement learning algorithms that consider above-mentioned non-stationarity problem and theoretically analyze the properties of these algorithms.